Important notice: Students are responsible for all of their enrollment decisions.

 If you wish to add or enroll in a class after instruction has begun, it is strongly recommended that you attend the class and speak with the instructor first.
 While the deadline to add/enroll in classes is two weeks after the start of a session, it is not a guarantee that you can successfully complete the coursework.

-Swap function can be used to drop one class and simultaneously add another.
+The swap function can be used to drop one class and simultaneously add another.
 By swapping, rather than dropping then adding, you ensure you keep your original enrollment until your enrollment in the new class is confirmed.

 Visiting international students:

 Visiting international students seeking information about enrollment changes should visit the Enrollment Changes for International Students page.